 What is Shop Insurance?

-A shop insurance policy is the type of insurance policy that provides financial aid to a shop owner in case theft, manmade disaster, natural calamity, etc. It is a legal contract between the insurer and policyholder and the insurer reimburse the amount for any incident that resulted into loss or damage.
+A shop insurance policy is a type of insurance policy that provides financial aid to a shop owner in case of theft, manmade disaster, natural calamity, etc. It is a legal contract between the insurer and policyholder and the insurer reimburses the amount for any incident that resulted in loss or damage.

 Why is Shop Insurance Required?

-Small to medium-sized shopkeepers work in day to day profit that means they do not have much margin in their business.
+Small to medium-sized shopkeepers work in day-to-day profit which means they do not have much margin in their business.
 Therefore, it may become difficult for them to handle situations involving burglary, fire, etc. in their shop and its contents.
 Therefore, to safeguard a shopkeeper against various risks related to the shop and its contents, a shop insurance policy came into the picture.

 A shopkeeper insurance policy shields a small/ medium-sized shopkeeper from any perils that he may face.
 It protects the property and the business interests of the shop owner.
 It also offers coverage of a standard fire & special perils policy that includes any loss to the building from earthquake risk.

-Shop insurance plans offer protection to the insured against financial crisis in case of some accident in his/her shop or any other related incident.
+Shop insurance plans offer protection to the insured against financial crisis in case of an accident in his/her shop or any other related incident.